 What Makes For A Good WordPress Installation

-Your web hosting provider will allow you to install WordPress within 5 minutes using a free script called Fantastico.
+Your web hosting provider will allow you to install WordPress within 5 minutes using a free Fantastico script.
 Once you have Fantastico opened, the program will ask you what domain you want it installed in.
-This means that if you own both xxxy.com and rrrtt.com, you will choose what domain you want your new WordPress site installed on.
+This means that if you own both xxxy.com and rrrtt.com, you will choose what part you want your new WordPress site installed on.

 Related Articles :